Officers' Role JAPANESE

 Outside the Club Meeting:

 Attend district-sponsored club officer training.

-Arrange for a replacement if unable to attend a meeting.
+Arrange for a replacement if unable to attend a club or executive committee meeting.

 At the Club Meeting: